sdziadkowiec/recipes-to-notes/README.md

 - `hints (Optional[str])`: Additional tips or suggestions for the recipe.
 - `image_url (Optional[str])`: URL of the main recipe image if available.

+Before passing to notes app, the schema is enriched by 2 additional attributes included in `EnrichedRecipe` schema:
+- `url: str`: URL of the recipe
+- `domain: str`: Domain name of the recipe's site

+## Packaging

+Run `uv build` to create a wheel.

 # Internationalization
 Names of properties and recipe section headings in Notion plugin are language-specific.